AxonIQ/code-samples/workflow-saga/README.md

 request payment + shipment in parallel, react to either of two payment outcomes, complete the process — is expressed as plain imperative Java.

-## What got simpler
+## Comparison: `@Saga` vs `@Workflow`

-Side-by-side: same business behaviour, expressed two different ways.
+Same business behaviour, expressed two different ways.
+Neither model is a strict upgrade over the other — they make different trade-offs, and which one fits better depends on the orchestration you're modelling.

 |                                  | `saga` module (`@Saga`)                                                                                                                                                                                                                                                                                                                                                                                                                          | `workflow-saga` module (`@Workflow`)                                                                                                                                                                                                                                                                                                                |
 |----------------------------------|---|---|